Contributing & Style Guide

 Have a new feature request for consensus or mirror nodes?
 Looking to submit a standard or informational guide for the Hedera ecosystem?
 Submit a Hedera Improvement Proposal that will be reviewed and evaluated by the Hedera Team.
-These improvement proposals can range from core protocol changes to the applications, frameworks, and protocols built on top of the Hedera public network and used by the community.
+These improvement proposals can range from core protocol changes to the applications, frameworks, and protocols built on the Hedera public network and used by the community.
 To view all active and pending HIPs, check out the HIP website.

 Hedera Improvement Proposals by Developer Advocate: Michael Garber